St Kilda East

 St Kilda East features high concentrations of lone person households and group households, with a fairly typical median household size

 Family households constitute 47.0% of all households, including 15.5% couples with children, 24.6% couples without children, and 5.6% single parent families.
-Non-family households comprise the remaining 53.0%, with lone person households at 42.7% and group households comprising 10.3%.
-The median household size is 1.9 people, matching the Greater Melbourne average.
+Non-family households comprise the remaining 53.0%, with lone person households at 42.7% and group households making up 10.3%.
+The median household size is 1.9 people, which aligns with the Greater Melbourne average.

 Frequently Asked Questions - Households